Jump to main content

 The contents of this website were developed under a grant (H160D210006) from the Department of Education.
 HD160D210006 (University of Northern Colorado) IRIS Project - Improving Rural Interpreter Skills was one of several interpreter training projects to receive funding under Assistance Listing Number (ALN) 84.160D: 2021-2026.
 IRIS was awarded under Specialty Area 5, field initiated, in the topic area of improving rural interpreting skills.

-The contents of the IRIS Project website does not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
+The contents of the IRIS Project website do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
 (Authority: 20 U.S.C.
 1221e-3 and 3474).

 Logo for the National Clearinghouse of Rehabilitation Training Materials